reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 image:
  auto: 0035-switchboard
 ---
 A unit test is used to verify the smallest part of an application ("units") independent of other parts.
-This makes the verification process easy and fast since the scope of the testing is narrowed down to a class or method. `TestConfiguration` annotation is a useful aid to write unit tests of Spring Boot applications.

-Spring Boot applications are often created with a sequence of multiple dependencies that make writing unit tests difficult.
-It helps to decouple these dependencies by allowing us to define additional beans or for modifying the behavior of existing beans in the Spring application context.
+This makes the verification process easy and fast since the scope of the testing is narrowed down to a class or method. `TestConfiguration` annotation is a useful aid for writing unit tests of Spring Boot applications.
+It allows us to define additional beans or for modifying the behavior of existing beans in the Spring application context.

-In this article, we will see the usage of the`TestConfiguration` annotation for writing tests for unit testing of Spring Boot applications.
+In this article, we will see the use of the`TestConfiguration` annotation for writing tests for unit testing of Spring Boot applications.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testconfiguration" %}